 To upload one or more users with the upload users method follow these steps:

-- From the Site administration menu go to Users > Accounts > Upload users.
+- From the quick-access menu go to Users > Accounts > Upload users.

 - Upload the file you wish to use (see creating a file for details on constructing the file first).